 The Church of the Holy Sepulchre

-The elaborate interiors are one thing, but what makes the church special is the stone slabs inside where Jesus is said to have been prepared for burial and resurrected.
+The elaborate interiors are one thing.
+However, what makes the church special is the stone slabs inside where Jesus is said to have been prepared for burial and resurrected.

-Yad Vashem – The Holocaust Museum
+Visit Yad Vashem – The Holocaust Museum

 Yad Vashem, aka the Holocaust museum, is a large complex that tells the story of the holocaust from a Jewish perspective.
-Inside you can find various testimonies and stories from survivors, recovered artefacts and historical videos.
+Inside you can find various testimonies and stories from survivors, recovered artifacts, and historical videos.

 The Western Wall

 The western wall (also known as the “wailing” wall) is a place of prayer for Jews.
 It was built over 2000 years ago in 79AD.

 The wailing wall is sort of like a mailbox to God.
 The best time to visit the western wall is on a Friday evening.
-This marks the beginning of shabbat and is a time when many locals come to pray.
+This marks the beginning of Shabbat and is a time when many locals come to pray.

 The Tunnels of the Western Wall

 It is possible to take a tour of the tunnels of the western wall to obtain further insight into the history and construction of the site.
 As you transcend down the tunnels, it is somewhat bewildering to see precisely how far down the wall extends.